 That same year, the American Academy of Pediatrics released a policy statement about football after its national conference that includes seven recommendations, from proper enforcement of game rules by officials and coaches to delaying the age at which tackling is introduced.
 (See the National Football League website for the entire list of recommendations.)

-In March 2019, USA Hockey updated its concussion management program and its return to play forms for the 2019-2020 season.
+In March 2019, USA Hockey updated its concussion management program and its return-to-play forms for the 2019-2020 season.
 To learn more about the changes, how they’ll be implemented and how they’ll enhance the youth hockey experience, see USA Hockey’s website.

-CDC’s HEADS UP Initiative
+HEADS UP initiative

 The Centers for Disease Control and Prevention developed a program called the HEADS UP Concussion in Youth Sports initiative to ensure the health and safety of young athletes.
-The initiative provides information and training around concussions for coaches, parents and athletes alike.
-The HEADS UP initiative provides critical details related to preventing, recognizing and responding to a concussion.
+The initiative provides information and training around concussions for coaches, parents, and athletes alike.
+The HEADS UP initiative provides critical details related to preventing, recognizing, and responding to a concussion.

 Welia Health, prevention and treatment